Samuel-Morgan-Tyghe/Calculator-Junit-Testing/README.md

 This does cause an Error.

- error : ( The method assertEquals(double, double) from the type Assert is deprecated)
+ "Error : ( The method assertEquals(double, double) from the type Assert is deprecated)"

 Which can potentially be resolved be replacing